 Agile methodologies are a trend nowadays.
 The most appropriate way to work in startup companies is to adopt software process, which makes team responsive to market.
 The same situation is observed within large companies sometimes [1, 2, 3].
 Heavy software processes are usually good for long-term projects with well-defined requirements.
 Small projects and teams prefer lightweight techniques, which can help them work effectively in uncertain conditions.

 It is most likely that young software engineer will participate in an agile software project.
 Regardless of this, every developer need to now basic agile development principles and practices, which help to create high-quality, maintainable and flexible software systems.
-For example, the refactoring and continuous integration practices are de-facto standard for now, SOLID object-oriented principles are also very important for a quality of the software.
+For example, the refactoring and continuous integration practices are de-facto standard for now, SOLID object-oriented design (OOD) principles are also very important for a quality of the software.

 We have created a modern Agile Development educational course.
 The goal of the course is to create a set of materials suitable for training students (and developers) on agile concepts and practices.
 This is the list of major course features:

-Overview of Agile methodologies
+General overview of Agile methodologies;

-Main focus on Scrum and eXtreme Programming (XP)
+Detailed discussion of the Scrum and eXtreme Programming (XP) methodologies;

-Practical exercises on Test-Driven Development (TDD) technique
+Overview of architectural styles;

-Overview of architectural styles
+Introduction to Domain-Driven Design (DDD);

-Practical explanation of SOLID principles
+Practical explanation of SOLID principles;

-Introduction to Domain-Driven Design (DDD)
+Practical exercises on Test-Driven Development (TDD) technique.

 The rest of the paper is organized as follows.
 In section 2 we discuss the purpose of the course.
 Section 3 and 4 give course overview and information about course evaluation.
-In section 5 benefits to the Software Engineering community are discussed, section 6 concludes the paper.
+Benefits to the Software Engineering community are discussed in section 5, section 6 concludes the paper.

 Course Purpose